By Renata Leite, FootballPredictions.NET, 18:44 02/10/2020

 Back in the early 1960s, Tottenham became the first British club to win a major European trophy as they lifted the Cup Winners’ Cup in 1963.

 An 8-4 aggregate win over Scottish side Rangers in the first round was followed by an ultimately comfortable 6-2 quarter-final victory over Slovan Bratislava - despite losing the first leg 2-0.

-OFK Beograd of Serbia were the club’s opponents in the semi-final, where 2-1 and 3-1 victories sealed a 5-2 aggregate triumph and a place in the final.
+OFK Beograd of Serbia was the club’s opponent in the semi-final, where 2-1 and 3-1 victories sealed a 5-2 aggregate triumph and a place in the final.

 Spurs faced Spanish giants Atletico Madrid in the final at De Kuip in Rotterdam, Holland.
 Braces from Jimmy Greaves and Terry Dyson and a goal from John White sealed an emphatic 5-1 win over Atleti.